KumailHussain/aws-customer-wishlist/README.md

 There are 17 test cases.

-# To test the endpoints send a post request to following endpoints
+# To test the aws Lambda functions send a post request to following endpoints

 https://kg25648gzj.execute-api.us-east-2.amazonaws.com/dev/create